Using AlphaFold on Berzelius

 Multithreading for MSA Searches

-AlphaFold 2.3.1 uses a default choice of 8, 8, 4 threads for the three MSA searches and it is not always the optimal.
-The hhblits search is the most time comsuming so we can manually set a large number of threads.
-The number of threads used for the three searches can be set in alphafold/data/pipeline.py at line 131 to 134.
+AlphaFold 2.3.1 uses a default choice of 8, 8, and 4 threads for the three MSA searches, which is not always optimal.
+The hhblits search is the most time-consuming, so we can manually allocate more threads to it.
+You can set the number of threads for the three searches in alphafold/data/pipeline.py at lines 131 to 134.

-For multimer models, the search of Jackhmmer (uniprot) will start when the first three searches finish.
-The number of threads can be set in alphafold/data/pipeline_multimer.py at line 179.
+For multimer models, the Jackhmmer (uniprot) search will start when the first three searches finish.
+You can set the number of threads in alphafold/data/pipeline_multimer.py at line 179.

 Separation of CPU Part (MSA and Template Searches) and GPU part (Predictions)